neilenns/mobiflight-docs/content/boards/arduino-mega-2560/index.md

 weight: 100
 ---

-The Arduino Mega 2560 Rev3 is a classic Arduino board with a large number of IO pins and relatively low cost.
-Historically a popular board for MobiFlight projects, the newer [Mega 2560 Pro Mini](/boards/mega-2560-pro-mini) is a better option for new projects.
+The Arduino Mega 2560 Rev3 is a classic Arduino board with a large number of IO pins and a relatively low cost.
+While it has historically been a popular board for MobiFlight projects, the newer [Mega 2560 Pro Mini](/boards/mega-2560-pro-mini) is a better option for new projects.

 {{< cards >}}